 Every year over 28,000 children are hurt on playgrounds, and though quite a few of these injuries are likely caused because of children being children, the vast majority of these injuries are actually caused because of playgrounds that are not being properly maintained.

-The number of injuries that children have been sustaining because of playgrounds has increased dramatically over the past couple of years take Manitoba for example; in 2007 they had 48 serious hospitalisations because of accidents that occurred on playgrounds, but by 2011 it had almost doubled to 77 hospitalisations.
+The number of injuries that children have been sustaining because of playgrounds has increased dramatically over the past couple of years take Manitoba for example; in 2007 they had 48 serious hospitalizations because of accidents that occurred on playgrounds, but by 2011 it had almost doubled to 77 hospitalizations.

 Now we are not saying that you shouldn’t let your children out to play!
-But you should be aware of what to look out for in order to ensure that an improperly maintained playground won’t harm your child.
+But you should be aware of what to look out for to ensure that an improperly maintained playground won’t harm your child.

 So what can you look out for?

 - Make sure that none of the playground equipment is broken i.e. pieces of the slide are missing which can easily cause a child to accidentally hurt themselves on when they are playing.